ssbc/ssb-feed-format/README.md

 - `opts.previous`: JS-encoded "KVT" of the previous message on this feed
 - `opts.hmacKey`: optional HMAC key

-The native message returned by this function SHOULD be already "valid" and we ASSUME it *would* pass the `validateSingle` function.
+The native message returned by this function SHOULD be already "valid" and we ASSUME it *would* pass the `validate` function.

 ### `toNativeMsg(msg, encoding)`